Asp1112/MDS-DTA/README.md

 - A training pipeline for benchmark datasets (`davis`, `kiba`, `bindingdb`)
 - A prediction script for single-sample and CSV-based inference
-- A unified model implementation in `models/MDS_DTA.py`
+- A unified model implementation in `models/MDSAffinity.py`

 ## Source codes:
-The whole implementation of DeepDTAGen is based on PyTorch.
+The whole implementation is based on PyTorch.

 - train.py : Training script for loading data, training the model, evaluating performance, and saving checkpoints.
-- models/MDS_DTA.py : Core model definition.
+- models/MDSAffinity.py : Core model definition.
 It takes drug molecular graphs and protein sequences as input and outputs affinity predictions.
 - utils.py : Utility module containing the TestbedDataset class and common evaluation metrics.
 - predict_affinity.py : Inference script for single-sample or batch affinity prediction using a trained model.
 - README.md : User guide with environment setup, training steps, and prediction instructions.